eficode-academy/helm-katas/helm-chart-conditionals-templates.md

 Helm has a number of functions that can be used in the conditionals like `and` and `eq`.

-We can use the `eq` or 'equals' function to check if if value matches anothre predefined value:
+We can use the `eq` or 'equals' function to check if a value matches another predefined value:
 ```
 {{ eq .Values.myVal "MatchThis" }}
 ```

-We can even use these as arguments to other functions like the `and` function, which returns true if both of it's argumetns are true:
+We can even use these as arguments to other functions like the `and` function, which returns true if both of it's arguments are true:

 ```
 {{ and (eq .Values.myVal "MatchThis") .Values.myOtherVal }}